Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Computational Experiments

-We show the results of all 180 test instances graphically.
+We present the results of all 180 test instances graphically.
 Figures~\ref{fig:pareto1} and \ref{fig:pareto2} visualize the computational results, showcasing the approximated Pareto fronts of both methods.
-In these figures, all metrics, $\hat{Z}_{\text{LP}}$, $Z_{\text{D}}$, $Z_{\text{G}}$, and $\hat{Z}$, are normalized and flipped in sign for convenience of physical interpretation of the results.
-Note that, to generate the true Pareto front of a given RCRP instance, all associated RCRP-ARC instances need to be solved to optimality.\footnote{Strictly speaking, the Pareto front in the discrete-time domain is also the approximation of the true Pareto front in the continuous-time domain.} Without the optimality certificate (which are typically proven by the duality gap), the results, $Z_{\text{D}}$ and $Z_{\text{G}}$, in Figs.~\ref{fig:pareto1} and \ref{fig:pareto2} are deemed the approximations of Pareto fronts; the dominated solutions are still included for completeness.
-Figure~\ref{fig:pareto2} corroborates the out-performance of the Lagrangian heuristic for large instances.
-For instances 1, 5, and 13, we observe that $\hat{Z}_{\text{LP}}$ do a good job in certifying that $Z_{\text{D}}$ is either converged or not optimal, albeit its usefulness seems to be limited.
+In these figures, all metrics, $\hat{Z}_{\text{LP}}$, $Z_{\text{D}}$, $Z_{\text{G}}$, and $\hat{Z}$, are normalized and have their signs flipped for ease of physical interpretation.
+Note that generating the true Pareto front of a given RCRP instance requires solving all associated RCRP-ARC instances to optimality.\footnote{Strictly speaking, the Pareto front in the discrete-time domain is also the approximation of the true Pareto front in the continuous-time domain.} Without an optimality certificate (which is typically proven by the duality gap), the results, $Z_{\text{D}}$ and $Z_{\text{G}}$, in Figs.~\ref{fig:pareto1} and \ref{fig:pareto2} are deemed approximations of Pareto fronts; the dominated solutions are still included for completeness.
+Figure~\ref{fig:pareto2} corroborates the outperformance of the Lagrangian heuristic for large instances.
+For instances 1, 5, and 13, we observe that $\hat{Z}_{\text{LP}}$ effectively certifies that $Z_{\text{D}}$ has either converged or is not optimal, albeit its usefulness appears to be limited.
 Figures~\ref{fig:time1} and \ref{fig:time2} compare the computation runtime between the 8-core Gurobi optimizer and the Lagrangian heuristic with no parallel computing implementation (except that we solve \LRo using the 8-core Gurobi optimizer).
-For almost all cases, we observe that the Gurobi optimizer reached the time limit of \SI{3600}{s}.
-A notable case is instance~5.
-In this case, we see that the initial solution is near-optimal and that no significant maneuver is needed to maximize the total coverage reward.\footnote{The Gurobi optimizer returned tolerance-optimal (\SI{0.5}{\%} solutions for instance 5, hence, we observe a drop in $\varepsilon/\varepsilon_{\max}=0.5$ RCRP-ARC.}
+In most cases, we see that the Gurobi optimizer reached the runtime limit of \SI{3600}{s}.
+A notable case is instance~5, in which the initial solution is near-optimal and no significant maneuvers are needed to maximize the total coverage reward.\footnote{The Gurobi optimizer returned tolerance-optimal (\SI{0.5}{\%} solutions for instance 5, hence, we observe a drop in $\varepsilon/\varepsilon_{\max}=0.5$ RCRP-ARC.}